alexeykrol/CFSP/README.md

 2. A device on which the new type of AI will function will be something between the desktop, smartphone, augmented reality glasses and a neuron interface with the brain.
 This device will not be embodied in one place - it will be a super cloud, "smeared" in different local and cloud environments.

-3. All that concerns financial and any transactions, identity, documents, and reputation will be distributed in a variety of different [b]blockchains[/b], both public and private.
+3. All that concerns financial and any transactions, identity, documents, and reputation will be distributed in a variety of different blockchains, both public and private.

 4. The source of information for AI will be a large network of oracles, distributed both in the physical world through IoT, and in the virtual world.